Preity had emailed Ness, warning him not to misbehave with her

-In an e-mail sought by police as evidence, she had asked Wadia not to misbehave in public; her statement says she had warned him that she would go to the police
+In an e-mail sought by police as evidence, the Bollywood actress had asked the Wadia scion not to misbehave in public; her statement says she had warned him that she would go to the police

 The Marine Drive police have decided to record actress Preity Zinta’s statement once again in connection with the FIR that she had filed against her ex-boyfriend and business tycoon Ness Wadia on Thursday night.
 They have got in touch with her lawyer as the actress is not in the country.